MicrosoftDocs/learn/learn-pr/wwl-azure/manage-hybrid-workloads-azure-arc/includes/2-describe.md

-*Azure Arc* is a service that provides a set of technologies for organizations such as Contoso that want to simplify their complex and distributed environments.
+*Azure Arc* is a service that provides a set of technologies for organizations such as Contoso that wants to simplify their complex and distributed environments.

 *Azure Arc* is a set of technologies that brings Azure security and cloud-native services to hybrid and multicloud environments.
 It provides a centralized, unified, and self-service approach to managing, securing, and monitoring: